Cimpress-MCP/oauth_reverse_proxy/readme.md

 * Faithfully implements the OAuth spec: This means that any client OAuth library you wish to use will work fine with `oauth_reverse_proxy`.
 The [test/clients](https://github.com/Cimpress-MCP/oauth_reverse_proxy/tree/master/test/clients) directory has sample code in 9 languages.
 * Built to perform: A single node can authenticate around 10k requests per second on reasonable hardware.
 * Flexible enough to front multiple services: If you run more than one HTTP server per system, as is common in the case of an nginx-fronted application, you can put an instance of `oauth_reverse_proxy` either in front of or behind nginx.
 A single instance of `oauth_reverse_proxy` can bind a separate proxy to any number of inbound ports.
-* Configurable whitelisting: You likely have a load balancer that needs to perform health-checks against your application without performing authentication.  `oauth_reverse_proxy` supports regex-based whitelists, so you can configure an un-authenticated path through to only those routes.
+* Supports configurable whitelisting: You likely have a load balancer that needs to perform health-checks against your application without performing authentication.  `oauth_reverse_proxy` supports regex-based whitelists, so you can configure an un-authenticated path through to only those routes.

 ##### A Note About the Security Model

 Zero-legged OAuth 1.0a is built on the assumption that a service provider can securely share a consumer key / consumer secret pair with a client.
 The creation of these credentials is outside the scope of `oauth_reverse_proxy`.
-This project assumes that key issuance will be performed out-of-band.
-Just, please, don't use post-its.
+This project assumes that key issuance will be performed out-of-band and that a secure mechanism exists to convey the consumer secret to the client.

 ##### Configuration